-Sensitivity analyses was conducted on all outcomes to determine whether the conclusions were robust to arbitrary decisions we made regarding eligibility and analysis.
+Sensitivity analyses was conducted on the critical outcomes to determine whether the conclusions were robust to arbitrary decisions we made regarding eligibility and analysis.
 These analyses included consideration of whether the review conclusions would have differed if:

-- 1. We included all studies in the analysis (i.e. no restriction to studies considered to be at low risk of selection bias). - 2.
-A [fixed effect/random effects (delete one)] model had been adopted. - 3.
-Alternative imputation strategies had been implemented. - 4.
-The summary effect measure had been odds ratio rather than relative risk.
+- We included all studies in the analysis (i.e. no restriction to studies considered to be at low risk of selection bias). - A [fixed effect/random effects (delete one)] model had been adopted. - The summary effect measure had been odds ratio rather than relative risk.